sapient007/gcp-demo1/README.md

 ### Authenticating your Google Cloud project
 Google Cloud SDK needs to be enabled to control resources hosted on Google Cloud Platform (GCP).
 Please follow instructions on how to install [SDK client](https://cloud.google.com/sdk/docs/)

 Container Registry is a private container image registry that runs on Google Cloud.
-This function is used in the ETL process of the demo and needs to be enabled.
+This service is used in the ETL process of the demo and needs to be enabled.
 Please follow instuctions on how to use the [Container Registry](https://cloud.google.com/container-registry/docs/quickstart).

 ## Project components